Ryan-ford25/Milestone_Project2/TESTING.md

   - ARIA labels are applied to buttons for improved accessibility.

 - **Branding & Design:**
-  - The page maintains the consistent styling of the site.
+  - The screen maintains the consistent styling of the site.
   - Uses clear, readable fonts and a structured table format for clarity.

 - **Responsiveness & Accessibility:**